Side Return Extension Cost

 Get Prices

-The cost of side extensions will vary depending on several factors.
+Side return extension cost varies depending on several factors.
 For example, a small side return extension will cost considerably less than a two-storey side extension fitted out to a high specification.

 A two-storey side extension will be more expensive, but the price difference will not be much more than a single storey side extension.
 This is because both types of side extension will require foundations and a roof which are some of the more expensive aspects of any build.
 A two-storey side extension will therefore only require additional walls and a suspended timber floor.